 Under these circumstances, unproductive agent time becomes harder to identify, let alone measure.

 What can be done?

 - Get a 360 degree view of agent

-Because multimedia work is fragmented and non-linear, supervisors need a unified view of all agent activity across all media types.
-Work should be viewable chronologically, by media type, by customer, and actually, by pretty much anything you choose.
+Because multimedia work is fragmented and non-linear, supervisors need a unified view of all agent activity across all media channels.
+Work should be viewable chronologically, by media channel, by customer, and actually, by pretty much anything you choose.
 This does entail agents signing onto and off from activities, a practice that is not commonplace right now.